opensearch-project/project-website/_posts/2026-02-28-opensearch-agent-health.md

 ### Built for developer workflows

-Agent Health includes both a web UI (`localhost:4001`) and a headless CLI to support different workflows throughout the development lifecycle:
+Agent Health runs locally on your machine, providing both a web UI (`localhost:4001`) and a headless CLI to support AI agent developers and ML engineers through the full development cycle of building, observing, and continuously improving their agents.

-- **AI agent developers** can write test cases, run evaluations locally, and integrate agent evaluation directly into CI/CD pipelines.
-Benchmarks defined in JSON can be executed from the command line, exporting both human and machine-readable reports for automated quality gating.
+- **Via CLI**: Define benchmarks in JSON, run evaluations from the command line, and integrate results into CI/CD pipelines for automated quality gating.
-- **Machine learning scientists and evaluators** can use the web UI (`localhost:4001`) to design golden datasets, define quality criteria, run batch benchmarks across configurations, perform A/B testing to track accuracy trends over time, export results for reports or further analysis, and even compare their benchmarks against different comparable agents.
+- **Via web UI**: Explore results visually, design golden datasets, perform A/B testing across configurations, and export findings for reports or further analysis.

 ### Try it yourself